-If you have any questions, or suspect you may have sustained a Traumatic Brain Injury of any kind, call our Charlotte area law firm at (704) 844-1400.
+If you have any questions, or suspect you may have sustained a Traumatic Brain Injury of any kind, call (704) 844-1400.
 We can help, and an initial 1 hour personal injury consultation with one of our experienced personal injury attorneys is free.

 What are the causes of Traumatic Brain Injury?